 Drought and minerals

 California pistachio growers have found that, by adding more calcium to the soil, they can reduce the amount of salt absorbed by plants.
-This is not something you should attempt in your garden, because what you just read is an oversimplification of a complex condition.
+This is not something you should attempt in your garden because what you just read is an oversimplification of a complex condition.
 I only use it to point out the amazing balancing act going on all the time to get you the foods you love.
 Another factor that involves drought and calcium is drip irrigation emitters.
 They tend to get clogged by calcium the same way your coffee maker and iron do.
 If your region has hard (high mineral content) water, you may want to invest in a filter.

 Sources of calcium

 Before adding calcium to your soil, it is important to find out what it already contains.
-Most San Jose soils contain abundant calcium.
+Most soils west of the Rocky Mountains contain abundant calcium.
 The optimal range is 1000-1500 ppm.
-My laboratory soil test results for calcium were 2705 ppm in 2015 and 2586 ppm in 2019!
 A soil test, conducted by a reputable lab, is the only way to know for sure.
 Over-the-counter soil tests are not reliable or accurate enough.
-If you are growing in San Jose, California (or anywhere there used to be an ocean), there’s probably plenty of calcium already present.
+If you are growing anywhere there used to be an ocean, there’s probably plenty of calcium already present.
 If you live east of the Rockies, it’s a different story.
-Agricultural lime and calcium chloride sprays can be used to replenish depleted soils.
+Agricultural lime and calcium chloride sprays can replenish depleted soils.
 Sorry, but egg shells do not add calcium to your soil.

 Calcium uptake problems